 What Advice Should You Take?

 So I’ve given a few reasons why you shouldn’t take advice from most people.
-But what advice is noteworthy?
+But what advice is worth it?

 Not only should you take advice, but you should actively seek it.
 But from a very small amount of people.

-You have to think bigger, and figure out your goals/values and how they conflict with the anyone else giving you advice.
+Think bigger and figure out your goals/values and how they conflict with anyone else giving you advice.

 You can tell when you’re moving in the right direction.
 Others can’t tell you that.